JuanModzelewski/Keyboard-Hero/README.md

 ## Testing

 - The site works on various browsers and has been tested on Safari, Chrome, Edge, and Firefox.
-- All links for navigation work as they should, and links to resources play the correct media on YouTube.
+- All button and display elements work as intended.
-- Headings, paragraphs, and navigation items are legible and easy to understand on all screen sizes.
+- Headings, paragraphs, and button elements are legible and easy to understand.

 ### Responsive